Voltage825/AxonFramework3Demo/readme.md

         .buildConfiguration();
 ...
 ```
-6. I removed the changes that give the Saga a UUID as this breaks testability.
+- I removed the changes that give the Saga a UUID as this breaks testability.

 ###Video 3

-1. I didn't have remove a lot of my configuration because I am already using the release...
+- I didn't have remove a lot of my configuration because I am already using the release...
-2. I recommend that you set logging to `DEBUG` in the logback.xml file and then turn on `spring.jpa.show-sql = true` in the application.yml configuration.
+- I recommend that you set logging to `DEBUG` in the logback.xml file and then turn on `spring.jpa.show-sql = true` in the application.yml configuration.
 This will help you understand what is happening in the code better.
-3. Remember I selected h2 database?
+- Remember I selected h2 database?
 Use the web console to view the Account Balances using `/console` and make sure you have the same Url as the config.
-4. I have removed the plain java `Application` class as I want to focus on the Spring boot implementation.
+- I have removed the plain java `Application` class as I want to focus on the Spring boot implementation.

+___
+### Testing

+Use http://localhost:8080/console to access the H2 console. (note change port if you using another port)
+ - JDBC Url: dbc:h2:mem:axon3db;MODE=Oracle;DB_CLOSE_ON_EXIT=FALSE
+ - User name: sa
+ - Password:

+Then you can use http://localhost:8080/TransactionHistory/1 to see the transaction history for account 1.
+and http://localhost:8080/TransferMoney/simple?sourceId=1&destinationId=2&amount=200 to transfer money from account 1 to 2.